dikortis/LetsTalkETC/Episodes/Episode_12.md

-focus on their product or service unless on you know they can they can if they can look at more efficient consensus algorithms that that are worthy of what it is that they're trying to secure these different block chains are going to have different thresholds of pain for what their level security needs to be know if if there can be a finite roofing utility that people can subscribe to a grid through 50 well on the more people that subscribe the more you know the
+focus on their product or service unless on you know they can they can if they can look at more efficient consensus algorithms that are worthy of what it is that they're trying to secure these different block chains are going to have different thresholds of pain for what their level security needs to be know if there can be a finite roofing utility that people can subscribe to a grid through 50 well on the more people that subscribe the more you know the